Chart Color Schemes

 The educational profile of South Plympton exceeds national averages, with above-average qualification levels and academic performance metrics

-South Plympton's educational attainment is notably higher than wider benchmarks.
-Among residents aged 15+, 36.1% possess university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
-University graduates make up 24.7%, postgraduate qualifications account for 8.0%, and graduate diplomas are held by 3.4%.
-Vocational credentials are prevalent, with 29.3% of residents aged 15+ holding such qualifications; advanced diplomas account for 10.4% and certificates for 18.9%.
+South Plympton's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15 and above, 36.1% possess university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
+Bachelor degrees are most prevalent at 24.7%, followed by postgraduate qualifications at 8.0% and graduate diplomas at 3.4%.
+Vocational credentials are also prominent, with 29.3% of residents holding such qualifications - advanced diplomas at 10.4% and certificates at 18.9%.

-Educational participation is high, with 27.1% currently enrolled in formal education.
+Educational participation is high, with 27.1% of residents currently enrolled in formal education.
 This includes 8.3% in primary education, 7.4% in tertiary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education